Over Land And Sea Liverpool

 Both clubs have new men in the dugout this season, with Liverpool appointing Dutchman Arne Slot from Feyenoord as the replacement for a manager who won this competition twice with the Reds in 2022 and 2024, Jürgen Klopp.

-Overall, West Ham have not exactly lit it up at Anfield down the years, with just one there win since September 1963!
+Overall, West Ham have not exactly lit it up at Anfield down the years, with just one win there since September 1963!

 Tony Gale scores a free-kick against Liverpool in the League Cup in November 1988